teamdeeson/d8-quickstart/README.md

 `ERROR: Network proxy declared as external, but could not be found.
 Please create the network manually using 'docker network create proxy' and try again.`

 The Docker proxy needs to be running.
 See dependencies above.

+# Managing Configuration

+The D8 Quickstart uses [Config Split](https://www.drupal.org/project/config_split) to separate local development configuration from the default configuration.

+## Exporting configuration

+The default configuration will be exported to `./config/default` by `drush @docker cex`.

+The local development configuration will be exported to `./config/local` automatically when `drush @docker cex` is ran.

+You can control what is considered local configuration in the Drupal 8 admin area.

+## Importing configuration

+You can import the site configuration using `drush @docker cim`

+The default configuration will always be imported.

+If the environment is the local development environment then the local configuration is also imported.